 Breadcrumb

-disparities in education and the labour market, and its impact on global poverty.
-Inspired by her work with the Girls Education and Empowerment (GEE) team at J-PAL Africa and the What Works Hub for Global Education (WWHGE), Jess is particularly interested in addressing gender-related barriers to education and labour market participation for girls and women in LMICs.
-Jess holds a Bachelor of Social Science in Economics and Psychology and a Master’s in Applied Economics from the University of Cape Town.
-Before starting the DPhil in Public Policy, Jess worked as a policy intern for the GEE team at J-PAL Africa, a research assistant with the Mind and Behaviour Research Group, and a pre-doctoral research fellow on the Outcomes Fund Study at the WWHGE.
-Jess is a Clarendon scholar.
+Jess holds a Bachelor of Social Science in Economics and Psychology and a Master's in Applied Economics from the University of Cape Town.
+Prior to beginning her DPhil in Public Policy, she worked as a policy intern with the GEE team at J-PAL Africa, a research assistant with the Mind and Behaviour Research Group, and a predoctoral research fellow on the Outcomes Fund Study at the WWHGE.
+Jess is a Clarendon Scholar.